 In this genome-scale metabolic reconstruction, iMR540, we include 540 genes and 694 metabolic reactions spanning the vital catabolic and biosynthetic pathways important in the metabolism of M. maripaludis.
 We describe important updates, corrections, and refinements, based on recent literature, to the previous metabolic models.
 The most critical addition is the electron bifurcation step, which explains the ability for this organism to grow despite the lack of a proton-exporting electron transport chain.
 This correction also eliminated methanophenazine utilization and synthesis, which is part of the membrane bound electron transport system of the methylotrophic methanogens and is absent in hydrogenotrophic methanogens (2).
 Additional features include a corrected sulfur assimilation pathway (29), and the addition of the biosynthesis pathways for all of the unique coenzymes involved in methanogenesis (30).
-We increased genome coverage by employing likelihood-based gap filling, a technique that fills reaction gaps based on gene homology rather than on parsimony (31).
-Our reconstruction is the first manually-curated genome scale reconstruction to employ likelihood based gap filling.
+We increased genome coverage by employing likelihood-based gap filling, a recently-developed technique that fills reaction gaps based on gene homology rather than on parsimony (31).
 Furthermore, we expanded the scope of our reconstruction beyond stoichiometric considerations by creating a new method to approximate overall model free energy.
 This is an especially salient consideration for methanogenic archaea, which can grow close to the thermodynamic limits that support life (32).
 A well-established method of applying free energy constraints involves applying the second law of thermodynamics to metabolic models to restrict reaction directionalities in the direction of negative free energy generation (33, 34).
-Rather than apply thermodynamic constraints to every metabolic reaction, we created a method that predicts overall free energy generated during steady state growth based solely on standard free energies and effective concentrations of external metabolites.
-In combining these novel thermodynamic considerations with stoichiometric information, iMR540 provides a means to predict energetically feasible strain designs, enhancing our metabolic engineering capabilities with M. maripaludis.
+Rather than apply thermodynamic constraints to every metabolic reaction, we created a flux-balance accounting to estimate overall free energy change during steady state growth based solely on standard free energies and effective concentrations of external metabolites.
+In combining these thermodynamic considerations with stoichiometric information, iMR540 provides a means to predict energetically feasible strain designs, enhancing our metabolic engineering capabilities with M. maripaludis.

 Methods